Scott Hunter (American football)

-James Scott Hunter (born November 19, 1947) is a former professional football player, a quarterback in the National Football League (NFL) for eight seasons in the 1970s.
-He played for the Green Bay Packers, Buffalo Bills, Atlanta Falcons, and Detroit Lions.
+James Scott Hunter (born November 19, 1947) is an American former professional football player who was a quarterback in the National Football League (NFL) for eight seasons in the 1970s.
+He played college football for the Alabama Crimson Tide before playing in the NFL for the Green Bay Packers, Buffalo Bills, Atlanta Falcons, and Detroit Lions.

-Early years
+Early life

 Born in Mobile, Alabama, Hunter graduated from Vigor High School in Prichard.
 After his senior season, Hunter was named AAAA All-Alabama by the Associated Press.
 He committed to Alabama on December 4, 1965.

 College career

 As NCAA rules prohibited freshmen from playing on varsity football teams at the time, Hunter played on the freshman-only Crimson Tide in 1966.
 He took a redshirt season in 1967, but became the starter in 1968.
 In 1969, Alabama hosted the Ole Miss Rebels in a nationally televised game on October 4 in prime time for ABC.
-In a race of offenses, Hunter outgunned Rebel quarterback Archie Manning in a 33-32 win.
+In a race of offenses, Hunter outgunned Rebel quarterback Archie Manning in a 33–32 win.
 At the end of his senior year in 1970, Hunter caught a go-ahead touchdown in the 1970 Astro-Bluebonnet Bowl en route to a tie with Oklahoma.

 Professional career

 Green Bay Packers

-Hunter was selected in the sixth round of the 1971 NFL Draft by the Green Bay Packers, the 140th overall pick.
+Hunter was selected in the sixth round of the 1971 NFL draft by the Green Bay Packers, the 140th overall pick.
 He started ten games when starting quarterback Bart Starr was injured.

 Hunter started the entire 1972 season and led the Packers to their first division title and playoff appearance since 1967 under the tutelage of Starr, who served that season as quarterbacks coach.
+Hunter threw for 1,252 yards with six touchdowns to nine interceptions with a 55.5 passer rating.
+In the playoff game versus the Washington Redskins, he went 12-of-24 for 150 yards with an interception and two sacks in the 16–3 loss.
 In 1973, Hunter played only a fraction of the time, embroiled in a quarterback competition with Jerry Tagge and Jim Del Gaizo.